 Should the need to issue an SLT detention occur before 2:00pm, then the detention may occur the same evening.
 Although there is no legal requirement, we will where possible, attempt to contact home via Class Charts and inform parents / carers of the detention.
 Pupils not conforming to the detention expectations may have the detention upscaled, if this occurs then the pupil will complete a day in Damascus until 4pm.
+Pupils missing SLT detention due to absence will complete a detention until 4pm the next time they are present in school.

+Damascus

-Damascus 9:10am - 3:30pm
+9:10am - 3:30pm (4pm if placed in due to missing SLT Detention)

 Entry into Damascus will be actioned by a member of the SLT or Pastoral manager.
 This may be for a full day or part of the day.
 Pupils who have been instructed to attend for the full day will attend Period 1 in the lesson.
 The pupil will be informed of the sanction and this added to class charts, with a reason.
 Where possible, the Internal Exclusion Manager will inform parents and carers prior to them being placed in Damascus.
+All pupils who are placed in Damascus will be subject to a search for banned items, this may include the use of a search wand.
 Reasons why a pupil placed into Damascus may include:

-- to hold pupils whilst an investigation is underway. - internally exclude a student for a serious offence/infringement of school Code of - conduct, or repeated offences, when all sanctions have been exhausted and been ineffective. - to hold pupils who have returned from suspension without a post-exclusion meeting taking place. - anything deemed appropriate by a member of SLT or pastoral team - failing to attend SLT after school detention (pupil will remain in Damascus until 4pm the next time they are in school.
+- to hold pupils whilst an investigation is underway. - internally exclude a pupil for a serious offence/infringement of school Code of - conduct, or repeated offences, when all sanctions have been exhausted and been ineffective. - to hold pupils who have returned from suspension without a post-exclusion meeting taking place. - anything deemed appropriate by a member of SLT or pastoral team - failing to attend SLT after school detention (pupil will remain in Damascus until 4pm the next time they are in school.

 Any pupils who have been placed in Damascus for the full day will remain in there until 3:30pm (4pm if their due to missed SLT detention).
-Work will be compiled by the Internal Exclusion manager for the pupil to complete.
-Pupils must adhere to the rules of Damascus, which includes, handing in mobile phone at the start of the day.
+Pupils will be subject to a search when entering Damascus.
+This Work will be compiled by the Internal Exclusion manager for the pupil to complete.
+Pupils must adhere to the rules of Damascus, which includes, handing in mobile phone at the start of the day, working in a quiet calm atmosphere and completing work to the best of their ability.